nicafern/Test1/README.md

 1. Open Terminal.
 2. Run "<Python directory>/bin/pybot <UserDirectory>/Amaysim/Project1"
 3. To open results, look for report.html and/or log.html in Project Directory.

+Note: Added a report.html and log.html files for reference.